dotnet/EntityFramework.Docs/entity-framework/core/providers/in-memory/index.md

 ---
-title: InMemory Database Provider - EF Core
+title: In-memory Database Provider - EF Core
-description: Information on the Entity Framework Core InMemory database provider
+description: Information on the Entity Framework Core in-memory database provider
 author: ajcvickers
-ms.date: 10/27/2016
+ms.date: 02/11/2023
 uid: core/providers/in-memory/index
 ---
 # EF Core In-Memory Database Provider

 This database provider allows Entity Framework Core to be used with an in-memory database.
-While some users use the in-memory database for testing, this is generally discouraged; the SQLite provider in in-memory mode is a more appropriate test replacement for relational databases.
-For more information on how to test EF Core applications, see the [testing documentation](xref:core/testing/index).
-The provider is maintained as part of the [Entity Framework Core Project](https://github.com/dotnet/efcore).
+While some users use the in-memory database for testing, this is discouraged.
+For more information on how to test EF Core applications, see the [_Testing EF Core Applications_](xref:core/testing/index).
+The provider is maintained by Microsoft as part of the [Entity Framework Core Project](https://github.com/dotnet/efcore).

 > [!WARNING]
-> The In-Memory provider was not designed for use outside of testing environments and should never be used as such.
+> The EF Core in-memory database is not designed for performance or robustness and should not be used outside of testing environments.
+It is not designed for production use.

+> [!IMPORTANT]
+> New features are not being added to the in-memory database.

 ## Install